Skip to content

 How much deposit do you need?

-Most lenders require a minimum deposit of 5% of the purchase price.
-However, it’s beneficial to put down a 10%-20% deposit, as this may reduce the amount you need to borrow and unlock better mortgage interest rates.
-The deposit amount, including what percentage you’re required to put down, can also vary greatly depending on the property and your personal finances.
+Most lenders require a minimum deposit of 5% of the property’s purchase price.
+However, putting down a larger deposit, typically 10% to 20%, may reduce the amount you need to borrow and help you access more competitive mortgage rates.

 Understanding SDLT for first time buyers